 Migrating Motifs.
-On the migration and adaptation of iconographical inventions between Northern and Southern Europe in the fifteenth and sixteenth centuries
+Sacred Iconographies, Inventions and Adaptations between Northern and Southern Europe in the Fifteenth and Sixteenth Centuries

 In her project “Migrating Motifs”, Nelleke de Vries investigates the migration and exchange of Christian iconographical motifs between the regions north and south of the Alps during the period 1450-1550.